patrikpatrik/VisualStudio2026_Community_Edition_GLSL_shaders_syntax_highlighting_ONLY_FIX/README.md

 #fragment shader
 #version 460 core
 ```
-or

-This would show up as error squiggly lines on the #vertex shader and #version 460 core, which is annoying to bypass.
+These would show up as error squiggly lines on the #vertex shader and #version 460 core, which has even more workaround to bypass.
 You could add `//` marks before them
-but then you would have to keep track of your shader files.
+but then you would have to keep track of all your shader files and so forth.

 The problem is with a file called shaderlab.json located:
 `C:\Program Files\Microsoft Visual Studio\18\community\common7\IDE\CommonExtensions\Microsoft\TextMate\Starterkit\Extensions\shaderlab\syntaxes\`